Spanish cured meats you need to try in your next trip

 Bull.
 Despite its name, it’s not a cold cut made from a bull, but still, it’s only for the adventurous: This rather thick sausage is very typical from Catalonia and Valencia and it’s done with minced pork mixed with species, then boiled.
 There are different varieties: the white one is made with meat and fat and occasionally egg, while the black one incorporates blood pudding, which turns darker when cooked.
 Bull made with liver or tongue is also very appreciated.

 Lomo.
 Lomo is dried pork loin macerated with species and salt during a few days, then dried for a few more days.
 It’s not as popular that the other sausages but it’s very tasty.
 And if it’s from Iberian pigs…it’s terrific!
 It often makes any Spanish charcuterie platter of the best tapas bars.

-But wait!
+AND BONUS!
 Did you know one of the most popular Spanish cured meats is something between a sausage and a spread?
-Share this post to discover more about it:

 Sobrasada.
 This cured meat comes from the Balearic Islands (Mallorca, Menorca…) and it’s made with salted minced pork, paprika and some other species.
 It must be left to dry for one month at least, depending on how thick the sausage is.
 In the Balearic Islands the sausage is so thick they can eat it sliced (and they love it also fried with honey, a very interesting sweet and sour contrast).
 In the Islands they also have a quite spicy version of it.
 Instead, in the rest of Spain you’ll find a softer variety (not spicy at all), that is usually spread over bread or toast or even on a sandwich.
 Probably one of the most interesting Spanish cold meats you’ll find!